Best for Hormones

 Best Zinc for Hormones

-Zinc is a supporting nutrient for hormones support.
+Zinc plays a important role in hormones.
 Involved in over 300 enzymes and critical for immune function, wound healing, protein synthesis, and DNA repair.
 Zinc picolinate and zinc bisglycinate are the best-absorbed supplemental forms, while zinc oxide has poor bioavailability.
-Long-term zinc supplementation above 40 mg/day can deplete copper stores—pairing with 1–2 mg copper is recommended at higher doses.

 What dose to look for